 Who are the Volga Germans?
 Holding their Tradition across 3 Countries

-My introduction to the Volga Germans came through food.
-Specifically, Kuchen.
-One of my readers reached out to me looking for a recipe for Kuchen like her Volga German grandmother made.
-In my experience, Kuchen is cake… and there are LOTS of cake recipes.
-So now it was time to do some digging…starting with, who ARE the Volga Germans? (and why did they call this pie-like dessert “Kuchen”).
-The Kuchen part was easy, but the history of the Germans who lived in the Volga River region of Russia was a lot deeper than I imagined.
-This ethnic community held on to their traditions and customs over hundreds of years and across three countries.
+My introduction to the Volga Germans came through food—specifically, Kuchen.
+One of my readers contacted me looking for a recipe for Kuchen, like the one her Volga German grandmother made.
+In my experience, Kuchen is cake, and there are thousands of cake recipes.
+I love German food history, so it was time to do some digging, starting with who ARE the Volga Germans?
+And then, why did they call this pie-like dessert “Kuchen”).
+The Kuchen part was easy, and the history of the Germans who lived in the Volga River region of Russia was much deeper than I imagined.
+This ethnic community has held on to its traditions and customs for hundreds of years across three countries.
 Over 300,000 came to America, and their descendants still hold tight to their history.
-So, let’s find out a little more about the Volga Germans.
+Let’s find out more about the Volga Germans.

 Who are the Volga Germans

-The Seven Years War (1756-1763) involved all of Europe with Germany as the battlefield.
+The Seven Years’ War (1756-1763) involved all of Europe, with Germany as the battlefield.
 When the dust settled, most Germans were left in poverty, fields and farms destroyed, with only a patchwork government to keep an eye on things.
-Around that same time, Catherine the Great, former German princess (born in Pomerania) and current Czarina of Russia was recovering from a war with the Ottomans left the Volga region of her country barren.
-She needs farmers, and knows firsthand just how hard Germans work, so she devised a great plan…. invite Germans to fill the area with productive farms.
-She creates a Manifesto to entice poor farmers from the Rhineland and Hesse with offers of autonomy and land.
+Around that same time, Catherine the Great, former German princess (born in Pomerania) and current Czarina of Russia, was recovering from a war with the Ottomans, which left the Volga region of her country barren.
+She needs farmers and knows firsthand how hard Germans work, so she devised a great plan to invite Germans to fill the area with productive farms.
+She created a Manifesto to entice poor farmers from the Rhineland and Hesse with offers of autonomy and land.
 Flyers went up all over Germany, and special agents went out to recruit Germans to come live in the Volga region.

 The Manifesto of July 22, 1763 promised: